Cape Town to Zanzibar Tour (Comfort)

 Day 18

-Chobe National Park, Botswana
+Nata – Chobe National Park, Botswana

-Accommodation: Two Per Room: Thebe River Lodge
+Accommodation: Two Per Room: Thebe River Safaris or Kwalape Safari Lodge

-Facilities: En-suites Per Room Please visit the website of the accommodation provider for a full list of the facilities offered
+Facilities: En-suite facilities Please visit the website of the accommodation provider for a full list of the facilities offered

-Route: Nata to Kasane ±315 km
+Route: Nata to Kasane

 Meals: Breakfast, Lunch, Dinner

-Included Highlight: Chobe National Park boat cruise
+Included Highlight: Chobe National Park Boat Cruise

 Day 19 - 20

-Victoria Falls, Zimbabwe
+Victoria Falls, Zimbabwe – Livingstone, Zambia

-Accommodation: Two Per Room: Shearwater Explorers Village
+Accommodation: Two Per Room: Shearwater Explorers Village or Bayete Guest Lodge (Day 1), Victoria Falls Waterfront, Livingstone, Zambia (Day 2)

-Facilities: En-suites Per Room Please visit the website of the accommodation provider for a full list of the facilities offered
+Facilities: En-suite facilities Please visit the website of the accommodation provider for a full list of the facilities offered

-Route: Kasane to Victoria Falls ±100 km
+Route: Victoria Falls to Livingstone

-Optional Activity: Victoria Falls National Park Entry, Zambezi Sunset Cruise, Bungee Jump, Helicopter Flights, White Water Rafting
+Optional Activity: Victoria Falls National Park Entry

 Day 21

-Lusaka, Zambia
+Livingstone – Lusaka, Zambia

 The capital and biggest city of Zambia, Lusaka has two primary spoken languages – English and Nyanja.
 It is situated in the southern region of the central plateau of Zambia at a height of 1300 metres and boasts a population of approximately 1.7 million.
 With one of the most rapidly developing city centres in Africa, Lusaka is situated in a prolific farming region and is Zambia’s administrative, financial and commercial centre.
 It is believed that with proper and effective economic improvements, Lusaka (as well as Zambia as a whole) will advance significantly.
 Lusaka is home to a varied community of foreigners, many of whom work in the aid industry, as well as diplomats, representatives of religious societies and several business people.